google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/migration-concerns.markdown

 {% wrap content %}

-{% include modules/takeaway.liquid list=page.key-takeaways %}
+This section discusses concerns operators may have about migrating to HTTPS.

 {% include modules/toc.liquid %}

-This section discusses concerns operators may have about migrating to HTTPS.

 ## Search Ranking